 Emergency Grant Aid through International Organizations for Internally Displaced Persons (IDPs) from Unrest in Timor-Leste

-- In Timor-Leste, especially in the capital of Dili, approximately 151,000 people, which correspond to about 84% of the population of Dili's 180,000, have become IDPs.
-Of these, about 72,000 have taken refuge in the camps inside the capital and about 79,000 are in camps in local districts.
-These IDPs are suffering from serious living conditions.
-In this situation, the Government of Japan, based on local needs, decided on the assistance for this series of projects aiming at supporting the IDPs.
+- In Timor-Leste, especially in the capital Dili, approximately 100,000 people (about 60% of the population of 180,000) became IDPs.
+Of these, about 65,000 have taken refuge in 30 camps in the city, and another 35,000 are in nine camps in local districts, where all the IDPs are suffering from serious living conditions.
+Considering such a situation, the Government of Japan decided the assistance for IDPs based on local needs.

-- Japan calls for urgent restoration of law and order in Timor-Leste, and intends to provide maximum cooperation to proactively contribute to the consolidation of peace and nation-building.
-Foreign Minister Taro Aso conveyed Japan's view by telephone to President Kay Rala Xanana Gusmao of Timor Leste on June 8.
-Dr. Kiyohiko Toyama, Vice-Minister (Parliamentary) for Foreign Affairs, also explained the same view to the President firsthand when he visited the country from June 19 (Mon) to 21 (Wed).
-In these conversation, President Gusmao had expressed a strong expectation of Japan's assistance.
-The above emergency grant aid is a clear response to such expectation.
-Japan's assistance is to become the largest among those which donors have extended in response to the UN flash appeal.
+- Japan calls for urgent restoration of law and order, and intends to provide maximum cooperation for proactively contributing to the consolidation of peace and nation-building in Timor-Leste.
+Foreign Minister Taro Aso conveyed thus Japan's position by telephone to President Kay Rala Xanana Gusmao of Timor Leste on June 8.
+In this conversation, President Gusmao expressed strong expectation of Japan's assistance.
+The above emergency grant aid is a visible answer to his expectation.
+As a lead country to the UN's discussion on Timor-Leste, Japan became one of the first countries to respond to the UN flash appeal, considering that Japan intends to take the initiative in the Security Council.
+Japan's assistance is to become the largest among the countries which respond to the UN flash appeal.

 Back to Index